-- (1) Amounts have been reclassified to correspond to the current period presentation on the consolidated statement of (loss) earnings - (2) Net of non-controlling interest.
-(3) The weighted average number of shares used for the purpose of basic and diluted loss per share is equal, as the impact of all potential common shares would be anti-dilutive. - (4) These terms do not have a standardized meaning under generally accepted accounting principles.
-See "Non-GAAP Financial Measures & Financial Metrics" section of the Company's MD&A.
+- (1) Amounts have been reclassified to correspond to the current period presentation on the consolidated statement of earnings (loss). - (2) Net of non-controlling interest. - (3) These terms do not have a standardized meaning under generally accepted accounting principles.
+See "Non-GAAP Financial Measures & Financial Metrics" section of the Company's MD&A. - (4) The weighted average number of shares used for the purpose of basic and diluted loss per share is equal, as the impact of all potential common shares would be anti-dilutive.